Come eat at our restaurant and witness firsthand how lives are being changed

 No, absolutely not.
 In fact, most students come with no restaurant experience whatsoever.

-We are in the business of giving people a second chance.
+We are in the business of giving people another chance.
 There are no defined disqualifying offenses, but we do determine eligibility on a case-by-case basis.
 We are committed to keeping our students and employees safe and we reserve the right to decline admission based upon criminal history

 We are a Recovery Center, first and foremost.
 While we believe serving alcohol to the guests who dine in our restaurant is a necessary and realistic aspect of the fine dining experience, we do not, and will not, tolerate alcohol to be consumed by students or employees.
 We have a strong culture of recovery and we work hard to hold each other accountable to that goal.